Joshua Tree, CA

 Site Leader Description #2

-The establishment of national parks in the US has deep ties to groups of American native people, and Joshua Tree is no exception.
-The Park is the area where the Mojave and Colorado (Sonoran) deserts meet; the unique combo of high desert and low desert is the perfect environment for very unique plants (like the Joshua Tree !) to grow.
+The establishment of national parks in the United States has deep ties to groups of indigenous Native Americans, and Joshua Tree is no exception.
+The Park is the area where the Mojave and Colorado deserts meet; the unique combo of high desert and low desert is the perfect environment for very unique plants (such as the Joshua Tree) to grow.
 The people first recorded there, the Pinto Man, were hunter-gatherers along a now-dry river in the Pinto Basin.
 Later, the Serrano, Cahuilla, and Chemehuevi people traveled through the area collecting nuts and fruit, leaving rock paintings and small pottery bits behind.
 In the late 1800s, explorers, cattlemen, and miners came, transforming the land more than any group before them with the dams and mines they built.
-It was occupied by homesteaders throughout the 19th and 20th centuries, designated a national monument by FDR in 1936, and declared a National Park in 1994.
+It was occupied by homesteaders throughout the nineteenth and twentieth centuries, designated a national monument by President Franklin Roosevelt in 1936, and declared a National Park in 1994.
 Since then, the park has been a huge draw for artists and musicians from the surrounding area.
-(The Eagles song “Peaceful Easy Feelin” mentions Joshua Tree !).
+(The Eagles song “Peaceful Easy Feelin” mentions Joshua Tree).
 It is most notably home to the Desert Tortoise and Bighorn Sheep, but its plant and animal life is evolving due to climate change.